MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/oid-qos-offload-current-capabilities.md

 # OID_QOS_OFFLOAD_CURRENT_CAPABILITIES

-An overlying driver issues an OID query request of OID_QOS_OFFLOAD_CURRENT_CAPABILITIES to obtain the currently enabled Virtual Machine Quality of Service (vmQoS) offload hardware capabilities of a miniport adapter.
+An overlying driver issues an OID query request of OID_QOS_OFFLOAD_CURRENT_CAPABILITIES to obtain the currently enabled vmQoS offload hardware capabilities of a miniport adapter.

 After a successful return from the OID query request, the **InformationBuffer** member of the [**NDIS_OID_REQUEST**](/windows-hardware/drivers/ddi/ndis/ns-ndis-_ndis_oid_request) structure contains a pointer to an [**NDIS_QOS_OFFLOAD_CAPABILITIES**](/windows-hardware/drivers/ddi/ntddndis/ns-ntddndis-_ndis_qos_offload_capabilities) structure.